oakkao/pymof/README.md

 ### Introduction

 An outlier in a finite dataset is a data point that stands out from the rest.
-It is often isolaed, unliked normal data points, which tend to cluster together.
-To identify outliers, the Mass-ratio-variance based Outlier Factor (MOF) was developed and implemented.
+It is often isolated, unliked normal data points, which tend to cluster together.
+To identify outliers without user parameters, the Mass-ratio-variance based Outlier Factor (MOF) was developed and implemented.
 MOF works by calculating a score of each data point based on the density of itself with respect to other data points.
 Outliers always have fewer nearby data points so their mass-ratio (a density ratio if the same volumes are used) will be different from normal points.
-This MOF algorithm does not require any extra settings.
+This MOF algorithm does not require any setting.

 ## Citation